dadhi/DryIoc/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md

             made: Parameters.Of

                 .Details((req, paramInfo) => paramInfo.ParameterType.IsAssignableTo<IDisposable>()
                     ?
-ServiceDetails.Of(ifUnresolved: IfUnresolved.ReturnDefault)
+ServiceDetails.Of(IfUnresolved.ReturnDefault)
-                    : null) // the `null` means to use default parameter resolution
+                    : null) // the `null` means to use the default parameter resolution

                 .Name("parameter2", serviceKey: "p2")